mharris382/mharris382.github.io/_portfolio/elementals.md

 # Challenges and Solutions

 Bridging the skill gap between myself and the other two programmers was not an easy task.
 I had to implement most of the primary systems myself, but I wanted the other two CS students to get opportunities to learn and contribute to the project.
 Students were assigned to groups based on skill level, attempting to achieve a balance of advanced and beginner skill levels on each team.
-Initially our group was assigned with 4 members.
+Initially our group was assigned with four members.
 I was assigned as one of the advanced members along with another programmer, leaving two remaining beginner students.
 Unfortunately, the other advanced programmer left our team leaving me as the only advanced programmer on the team.
 Having never worked on a project of this scale, it was a significant challenge making the work accessible to all team members without taking them completely out of the programming tasks.
 I had to find a solution that would allow me to implement the more sophisticated systems without those systems interfering with and overwhelming the junior programmers.

 Implementing the loose coupling described above allowed me to give the junior programmers systems to implement without them needing to concern themselves with the complex ramifications of the related systems.
 However, we still had to rely on some peer programming where I could coach them for some of the problems, especially at the very beginning.
 I tried to find as many avenues for the other programmers to contribute and develop the project beyond programming directly.
 I had to record a number of tutorials for team members to reference as well when working on various tasks.
 By the end of the project, each person had contributed at least one level that they had authored completely themselves and contributed numerous prefabs to the project, as well as contributing various amounts of code.

 # Conclusion

 This was my first taste of real project management.
 Before this, and some after as well, most projects had either been personal with no real deadlines or I was not in charge of leading and organizing the project.
 It was definitely taxing for me at the time, because I had to spend a lot of time working out ways for the inexperienced programmers to learn and be part of the project.
 At the end of the project I was slightly disappointed that I hadn’t gotten as much time to really experiment and iterate on the game mechanics.
 However, coming back to now I’ve already made some additions and improvements.
-Opening up after 2 years, I found the project quite easy to work with and easy to extend which is a testament to the overall quality and dedication to clean code.
+Opening up after two years, I found the project quite easy to work with and easy to extend which is a testament to the overall quality and dedication to clean code.